bufbuild/docs.buf.build/docs/generate/usage.md

 The paths in the template and the `-o` flag are interpreted as relative to your **current directory**, so you can place your template files anywhere.

-For a complete list of supported inputs, see the [Buf input format documentation](../reference/inputs.md#source-formats).

 ## Limit to specific files